LittleGreyCells/escheme-documentation/EschemeProgrammingGuide.md

 ```
    (exit)
 ```
-Exit the interpreter with the exit function or type ^D or ^C.
+Exit the interpreter by function.
+Or type ^D or ^C.

 ### List Functions
 ```